Islamic Republic of Afghanistan

 Last Updated: April 8, 2014

 On November 14, 2011, a three-year, US$130 million Extended Credit Facility (ECF) arrangement was approved by the IMF Executive Board and on June 29, 2012, the first review of Afghanistan's ECF-supported program was completed.

 The authorities have taken steps to lay the foundation for economic stability and growth, despite a very difficult security situation and the challenges associated with building political and economic institutions.
-As a result, economic activity has been robust, with real GDP growth averaging more than 10 percent annually over the past five years, and inflation moderating.
 Improved economic performance and reforms implemented in key areas enabled Afghanistan to qualify for debt relief under the Heavily Indebted Poor Country Initiative in January 2010, leading to a 96 percent reduction in Afghanistan’s 2006 stock of external debt.
 Following this extensive debt relief, Afghanistan’s debt burden was alleviated significantly—external public and publicly guaranteed debt amounted to $1.3 billion, or 6.1 percent of GDP, at end-2013.

 Role of the IMF